Understanding Your Status Expiration

 • CBP Error: CBP may have made an error on your most recent admission to the U.S. and given you an earlier expiration date on your I-94 than you may be eligible for.
 Contact keelinelson@ku.edu for instructions about how to get your I-94 information corrected.

 • Passport Expiration Date: If your passport expires before the end of the requested H-1B employment (petition expiration date), your I-94 may be truncated (shortened) to expire at the same time as your passport, rather than the H-1B petition.
-If this happens to you, you must extend your passport and contact HRM immediately for extension instructions.
+If this happens to you, you must extend your passport and contact HR immediately for extension instructions.

 H-1B Status and Visa Expiration - Are they they same thing?